alizurd/airline_loyalty/README.md

 ## TODO

-Status: we've created a base model and are continuing to refine it, as well as EDA to derive interesting insights! more updates to come~~
+Status: we've created a model to predict users who will churn based on key indicators.
+The writeup and dashboard with our learnings are linked above

 ## flights file
 | Column        | Description   |